said-ouhammou/mytask/README.md

 ## Introduction

-This an app for managing tasks, in this app we want more on SOLID acrhitecture principles in laravel
+This is an app for managing tasks, in this app we want to focus more on SOLID acrhitecture principles in laravel